Traditional Belgian Food in Brussels: 17 Must-Eats!

 The cuisine served is traditional Belgian and international dishes at reasonable prices.

-The rooftop terrasse of Brussels’ Museum of Musical Instruments is also the perfect place in case you want to disconnect from the sightseeing and the tourists crowds.
+The rooftop terrasse of Brussels’ Museum of Musical Instruments is also the perfect place in case you want to disconnect from the sightseeing and the tourist crowds.

 Enjoy a glass of cava while allowing your thoughts to fly away over Brussels’ sky.